bocan/my-aws-eks/README.md

 ## Description

 I couldn't find any example Terraform projects to make an EKS cluster that I was happy with, so I cobbled this one together.
 This project spins up a decent EKS cluster for demos, development, or testing.
-In theory, you could scale it up to production too if your apps are stateful and can tolerate using spot instances.
+In theory, you could scale it up to production too if your apps are stateful and can tolerate using spot instances - but it's really meant to be for short/medium term environments that you spin up or down at need.

 It currently features: